SophistSolutions/Stroika/Documentation/Design Overview.md

 - &#39;t&#39; prefix for thread_local variables
 - &#39;s&#39; prefix for static varaibles.
 - &#39;\_&#39; prefix for PROTECTED instance variables or functions
+- 'I' prefix for concepts (since they essentially ACT as interfaces, but are used in a context where they cannot be confused with subclassable interfaces)

 #### Suffix